Jerry-Master/polygons/README.md

 >
 > `#include <pngwriter.h>`

-If this or something similar shows up, it is because either you haven`t installed the library PNGwriter, or you have it installed in another place.
+If this or something similar shows up, it is because either you haven`t installed the library PNGwriter, or you have installed it in another place.
 If you have installed it, but don't remember where, do the following to fix the problem.
 First, check the flags for the compiler are the correct ones:
 > `CXXFLAGS = -Wall -std=c++11 -O2 -DNO_FREETYPE -I $(HOME)/libs/include`
 >
 >`LIBS =  -L $(HOME)/libs/lib -l PNGwriter -l png`

-If they already are like that, try to find the directory in which PNGwriter is installed, to do so, you can execute the following command in bash:
+If they already are like that, you'll need to find **TWO** files in your computer and their respectives directories.
+The first is      `  libPNGwriter.a`.
+To find it, use this command
+> `find / -name libPNGwriter.a 2>/dev/null`

+**It is going to last a few minutes**, because it is looking in all your directories.
+Whenever a directory is printed like, for example: `/Users/087024/libs/lib/libPNGwriter.a` you can interrupt the process by doing `ctrl+c`.
+Now, next to the flag `-L` put the directory you found.
+In the example above it is `/Users/087024/libs/` and you should put:
+>`LIBS =  -L` _`/Users/087024/libs/lib/`_ `-l PNGwriter -l png`

+The other file you need to find is `pngwriter.h`.
+Again use `find` to find it, like this:
 > `find / -name pngwriter.h 2>/dev/null`

-It is going to last a few minutes, because it is looking in all your directories.
-Whenever a directory is printed like, for example: `/Users/087024/libs/include/pngwriter.h` you can interrupt the process by doing `ctrl+c`.
-Now change the flags to include the above, knowing the directory in which everything is installed is `/Users/087024/libs/` (example):
+The new directory you found goes with the flag `-I`.
+For example, if the directory is `/Users/087024/libs/include/`, you should put:
->`CXXFLAGS = -Wall -std=c++11 -O2 -DNO_FREETYPE -I` _`/Users/087024/libs/include/`_
+> `CXXFLAGS = -Wall -std=c++11 -O2 -DNO_FREETYPE -I` _`/Users/087024/libs/include`_
 >
->`LIBS =  -L` _`/Users/087024/libs/lib/`_ `-l PNGwriter -l png`

-The cursive letters are where you have to put the new path you found.
-Adding `include` or `lib`.
 If none of this worked, reinstall the package PNGwriter in the folder `$HOME/libs` and leave the flags as they were in the beginning.

 If you don't know how to install PNGwriter, Jordi Petit has a fantastic tutorial in his [github](https://github.com/jordi-petit/ap2-imatges).